DoctorWkt/4bsd-uucp/README.md

 nodes via TCP links.

 ## Installation
+You will need the *bsdtar* program installed so that tarballs compatible with 4.2BSD can be installed.
+On Ubuntu, `sudo apt-get install bsdtar`.
+Can someone add instructions for other systems?
+The source for bsdtar is at http://www.libarchive.org/

 Download the SimH Github repository at https://github.com/simh/simh.
 In your local copy, build a vax780 SimH binary and copy the resulting binary somewhere useful: